 The app will match you with people who speak English and wish to practice the language you are fluent in.
 All you must do is touch a few buttons and begin speaking.

-To enroll in a course at an international school, every international student must complete English language standards.
+To enrol in a course at an international school, every international student must complete English language standards.
 To study in Australia, individuals must demonstrate their English language skill.

 English is currently the internet’s primary language.
 Every day, an estimated 565 million people access the internet.